-We invite applications for a PhD studentship in the Higgins lab, in the Department of Bioengineering at Imperial College London for an October 2016 entry.
-The PhD position is fully funded for UK/EU candidates.
+We invite applications for a PhD studentship in the Higgins lab, in the Department of Bioengineering at Imperial College London for an October 2017 entry.
+The PhD position is competitively funded for UK/EU candidates.
 Non-EU applicants can apply but will be required to show evidence that the difference between the overseas fees and UK/EU fees will covered by other sources.

 Applicants should have an MEng, MSc or MRes (or equivalent research experience/qualification) in bioengineering, biological or natural sciences.
 We are looking for highly motivated applicants with excellent interpersonal, written and oral communication skills but most importantly enthusiasm for exposure to new techniques and approaches, and a passion for excelling in their specialism.